 How Does Early Extension Impact Velocity?

 Early extension is an issue in most rotational sports.
-Early extension impacts the way the femur interacts with the pelvis, and pelvis with the spine.
+Early extension impacts the way the femur interacts with the pelvis, and the pelvis with the spine.
 When throwing, early extension is usually a product of pushing off the back foot in an attempt to develop velocity.
-However, a more efficient way to develop torque and power would be to focus on becoming a rotational thrower where hip shoulder separation angle, timing and speed transfer force to the arm.
+However, a more efficient way to develop torque and power would be to focus on becoming a rotational thrower where hip-shoulder separation angle, timing, and speed transfer force to the arm.

 If you're interested in QB specific throwing, lifting and sprint training, customized to you, with the same systems used to train NFL Quarterbacks, take the assessment and get the app at kinetex.co.
 If you're interested in reading about all things quarterbacking and throwing biomechanics, subscribe to the blog.